Sebasorova/TwitterVerified/README.md

 Twitter Verified aimed to verify somone's authenticity on the platform, but since elon musk takeover it doesnt mean the same and everyone can get a verified checkmark for only $8/month with a Twitter Blue Subscription.

 But why paying $8/month to get a verified checkmark next to your name? so thats why I created this repository, to make everyone feel important for only $0/month.

+## How to contribute to this repo

+Contributions are open for everyone that wants to do it, so if you want to add something to this that idk how to do it, well... you can